mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 And I guess for others casually encountering broken Haskell packages in nixpkgs, without understanding this setup can be annoying.

-But what would be a suitable alternative to this for nixpkgs?
+What could be a suitable alternative to this for nixpkgs?
 Tough to say.
 We could try to use some solution like the go, rust or node ecosystem and check in a build plan for every package.
 Actually that can be a nice solution and if you are interested in that you should definitely checkout the `haskell.nix`